jdh8/wbridge5.book/constructive/notrump/stayman/README.md

 #### 3♥ as a fitted slam try puppet ####
 Again, why abandon quantitative invitations?
 I would artificialize 3♥ to a puppet, freeing 4NT.
-There is no need to find a fit in hearts, so one can treat 3♥ like a cuebid.
+There is no need to find a fit in hearts, so we can treat 3♥ like a cuebid.
 After opener puppets to 3♠, responder would bid a control or RKCB.